sei-international/AMES.jl/docs/src/dynamics.md

 p_{x,k} = \frac{X_k}{q_{s,k}} \underline{e}p_{w,k} + \left(1 - \frac{X_k}{q_{s,k}}\right)p_{d,k}.
 ```

-The Macro model does not track the capital stock.
+The AMES model does not track the capital stock.
 Instead, it tracks potential output, which is related to the capital stock through a sector-specific capital-output ratio.
 The calculation for the profit rate starts with the current unit price of capital goods ``p_K``, calculated as
 ```math
 p_K = \sum_{k=1}^{n_p}\underline{\theta}_k p_{d,k}.
 ```